Description

 Accessibility

-A small number of wheelchairs available for free loan for visitors.
-Lift by the Dean's Steps on the north east side for access to the Quire.
+A small number of wheelchairs are available for free loan.
+Lift by the Dean's Steps on the northeast side for access to the Quire.
 Trinity Chapel is not accessible for wheelchair users.
-Very few disabled parking spaces available by prior arrangement.
+Very few disabled parking spaces are available by prior arrangement.

 Train